These websites have helped make fundraising just a bit easier.

 Our best fundraising ideas are all here

-When it comes to fundraising, there's endless ways to do it.
-Online sites can be a fantastic resource because they're usually relatively quick to put together (unlike a yard sale or a bake sale which can pull in a lot of money but takes some work).
-Plus, you’ll be able to reach a lot of people if you share your fundraising goal online.
+Online sites can be a fantastic resource because they're quick to put together — in an hour you'll be up and running!
+You'll also be able to reach many more people as it's so easy to share with friends and family that you might not see in person on a regular basis.
 Online fundraising makes it easy for you to share, for your mom to share, for your cousin to share, etc, all to help you out.
-The more people who know about your goal the better chance you have at reaching it!

 Here are a few popular sites to check out that might be helpful (and a handful are ones past ILP volunteers have had success with):